California Gov. Newsom will pick Feinstein’s replacement. He pledged in past to choose a Black woman

-Already, names were being floated Friday in California circles.
-The situation is complicated and wrought with political risk for Newsom, a term-limited governor with national political ambitions of his own.

-The Democratic governor has promised to appoint a Black woman.
-He has also promised to avoid the field of candidates already running for Feinstein's seat, which was set to expire at the end of next year and includes Rep. Barbara Lee, one of the state's most prominent Black women currently serving in elected office.
+The Democratic governor had promised to appoint a Black woman in 2021 as concerns grew about Feinstein's declining health.
+He also has said he would avoid the field of candidates already campaigning for the post, which will be on the ballot next year and includes Rep. Barbara Lee, one of the state's most prominent Black women currently serving in elected office.

+In a letter on Friday, the NAACP told Newsom, “Now the time has come for you to keep your promise.”

+“When you openly promised to appoint an African American woman to Sen. Feinstein’s seat if given the opportunity, the entire African American community in California and around the nation celebrated,” said the letter, signed by President Derrick Johnson and Rick Callender, who heads the California-Hawaii conference.

 Newsom made no mention of Feinstein's replacement in a statement he issued marking her death Friday morning.